atleighton/rlwe-hll/README.md

 This code is associated with the following manuscript:
-Alex Leighton and Yun William Yu; "Secure Federated Aggregate-Count Queries on Medical Patient Databases Using Fully-Homomorphic Cryptography".
+Alexander T. Leighton and Yun William Yu; "Secure Federated Aggregate-Count Queries on Medical Patient Databases Using Fully-Homomorphic Cryptography".
 In submission.

 ## Requirements
 * Palisade version 1.11 and dependencies: